Q: What books do I need to purchase to prepare for the exam?

 A: To recertify, CPCEs should complete a recertification application, which is similar to the application for initial certification, and submit it with documentation and payment for the recertification fee ($195 for members/$295 for non-member) before their certification expiration date.

-Q. I taught a course/seminar on an industry related topic.
+Q. I taught a course/class/seminar on an industry related topic.
 Can I receive credit toward my CPCE application?

-A: Candidates may receive points per seminar or course taught related to the catering or event planning industry.
-Two points are given per course/seminar, except in the case that the candidate spoke on a panel, in which case one point is given.
-The course must have been taught within the last 10 years for the initial exam application, or the last five years for the recertification application.
+A: Candidates may receive points per course, class, or seminar taught related to the catering and events industry.
+Two points are given per class session/seminar, except in the case that the candidate spoke on a panel, in which case one point is given.
+The course/class/seminar must have been taught within the last 10 years for the initial exam application, or the last five years for the recertification application.
 Documentation must be included (e.g., a letter from the sponsoring organization on official letterhead, an agenda from the event that highlights your course, etc).

 Q: How do I apply for Emeritus Status?